Hackergwag/IntegrityCheckLab/README.md

  ### [Video Tutorials Explaining Integrity Check In Details](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consist of a powershell script and kali linux terminal script that walks the user through an integrity check and this utility will allow you to check the integrity of a downloaded file in comparision with the vendors checksum which could be in sha256, md5.
+The powershell script and kali linux script are used to run the integrity check on a vlc product in accordance to the vlc vendors checksum.
 <br />